swagata15/LinkedIn-Data-job-tracker/README.md

 ## License

-MIT License - Feel free to use and modify!
+Feel free to use and modify!
+Pls reach out - swagata1506@gmail.com